zardus/blob/README.md

 - get dictionary words
 - apply error-correction like reed-solomon
 - compute hashes and checksums
-- track the blob hierarchy
+- track the blob hierarchy, do automatic analysis, and organize blobs ('input', 'keys', 'interesting', 'unknown')
-- keep input blobs in 'input/'
-- keep blobs determined to be potential keys in 'keys/'
-- keep blobs that look interesting in 'interesting/'
-- keep other blobs in "unknown"

-This functionality will require some of the following:

 - crypto functionality to apply a cipher to some code (pass-through to pycrypto for real stuff, but might be nice to implement for reuse?)
 - block chaining functionality to apply cbc/ebc/ctr/etc
-- error-correction implementations